Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Introduction

-Sensing location information is a fundamental component in digital solutions responding to \viruss.
-For example, users' current location while within communal spaces infers crowd density, allowing operations management to mobilize social distancing measures.
+Sensing location information is fundamental in digital solutions responding to \viruss.
+For example, users' current location within communal spaces infers crowd density, allowing operations management to mobilize social distancing measures.
 Their location histories help identify places at risk of virus exposure in contact tracing procedures.
 Much research analyzing location data to combat \virus has been conducted over this short term.
-Badr \etal analyzed mobile phone signals from cell towers in 25 U.S. counties and found that mobility patterns are strongly correlated with the virus spread \cite{badr2020association}.
-Positioning systems using Bluetooth and GPS immediately became pivotal in tracking human mobility in indoor and outdoor environments \cite{dar2020applicability}.
-However, relying on Bluetooth sensor data may challenge immediate and mass user adoption due to the lack of operational readiness.
-Users must often install a dedicated mobile application or allow appropriate device permissions.
-Likewise, GPS continues to struggle with indoor positioning from receiving inaccurate satellite signals.
-For these reasons, Bluetooth and GPS-based solutions can remain challenging to scale.
-Countries that have made these apps mandatory for their citizens still struggle with high churn rates, and imposing mandatory mobile sensing solutions would eventually face pushback in more democratic countries \cite{lee2020testing}.
-The ideal is a scalable solution deployed efficiently without additional hardware or dedicated application installation.
+Badr \etal analyzed mobile phone signals from cell towers in 25 U.S. counties and found that mobility patterns strongly correlate with the virus spread \cite{badr2020association}.
+Positioning systems using Bluetooth and GPS immediately became pivotal in digital contact-tracing apps to stop the viral spread \cite{dar2020applicability}.
+Besides these mobile apps, crowd monitoring solutions (CMS) are also relevant to monitor gathering in enclosed spaces \cite{jain2019scaling,ayyalasomayajula2018bloc,xu2019adarf}.
+Recent efforts utilizing CMS for \virus include video images \cite{shorfuzzaman2021towards,barnawi2021artificial,kumar2021drone} and Bluetooth \cite{zhen2021ai}.
+Fundamentally, these solutions can procedurally track occupants' digital footprints of their physical whereabouts.
+Bluetooth, drones, or thermal imaging cameras are less privacy-invasive than typical video surveillance.
+However, institutions may lack operational readiness, requiring additional device deployment in dedicated environments.
+A feasible solution is leveraging the existing WiFi network typically available to occupants in educational institutions \cite{trivedi2021wifitrace,zhang2021wlan}.
+These works proposed inference methods to identify at-risk occupants or superspreader events based on their associations with specific access points (APs) and contact graphs to reveal potential directional interactions between individuals.
+The effectiveness of these techniques was demonstrated through simulated examples.